oyvindkinsey/avionmesh_homeassistant/custom_components/avion_mesh/README.md

-# Avi-on Direct Mesh - Home Assistant Custom Integration
+# Avi-on Mesh Mesh - Home Assistant Custom Integration

 A direct Home Assistant integration for Avi-on mesh lighting systems that bypasses MQTT and connects directly to your lights.

 ## Features

-- 🔌 Direct connection to Avi-on mesh network (no MQTT broker required)
+- 🔌 Mesh connection to Avi-on mesh network (no MQTT broker required)
 - 💡 Full control of dimmable lights with brightness adjustment
 - 🌡️ Color temperature support for compatible devices
 - 🏠 Seamless Home Assistant integration